What medical impairments must be reported to DMV?

 that are severe and uncontrollable

-to DMV, and as such are likely to render it unsafe for the person to operate a motor vehicle.
+to DMV.
+Severe and uncontrollable impairments are likely to render it unsafe for the person to operate a motor vehicle.
 This mandatory medical reporting process became effective on June 1, 2004, and replaced the previous mandatory reporting of persons diagnosed as having a disorder characterized by momentary or prolonged lapses of consciousness.
 My patient has just been diagnosed with early Alzheimer’s disease.
 Am I required to report?

 The mandatory medical reporting law does not require that a person be reported to DMV solely on the basis of a medical diagnosis, but on how cognitive and functional impairments affect driving ability.
 Many people with early Alzheimer's disease are still safe drivers.
 A doctor is only required to report a cognitive impairment that is severe and uncontrollable.
 However, now may be a good time to begin a dialogue with the patient and/or family members regarding eventual retirement from driving.